taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 # Character profiles

+## Majhee Suh

+Born in 2035.
+Korean who immigrated to Brazil.

 ## Minka Oosou

 Earther, member of the Automata Clan (South America).
 To apply to the ISE Corps, disguises herself as a member of the **NAME OF EARTHER GANG**.
 Fiercely loyal, loudly opinionated, and stubbornly principled.
 Argumentative and very blunt, but very charismatic and able to stir passionate responses in others.
 Cares deeply for Asoka.